 - Candidates for the lecturer title shall hold no less than a master's degree, and have three years of relevant work experience and significant achievements in the respective profession. - Instructors shall hold no less than a bachelor's degree, lab assistants a degree in short-cycle higher vocational education.

 Education staff in short-cycle higher education shall have relevant pedagogical-andragogical educational qualification.
-Lecturers are appointed for a term of five years by the college's panel of lecturers.
+The college's assembly of lecturers appoints for a five-year term.